 Deleting duplicate music files on your whole Mac

 If you believe there’s more than just iTunes to your music, and you might still have random archives, video or audio duplicates scattered around your hard drive, use the bigger scan.
 To find every duplicate file on Mac, open Gemini and choose your user folder for scan.

 After that, follow similar instructions to iTunes.
 You can safely remove some of the duplicates found on Mac that were pre-selected, and then review the rest.
 There are probably more duplicate files on your whole drive than just music, so it’s up to you if you want to review all of them at once.
 Gemini will sort them for you into categories, showing separately Audio, Images, and Folders.

 From then on you can just select which types of files you want removed and get back the precious disk space on your Mac.

 Don’t forget to review Similars as well, you might find a lot of stuff to delete.

 The joys of not having loads of duplicate music files doesn’t end up at having more disk space.
 Duplicates can give you quite a headache if not cleaned for a while.
 When you’re syncing your library on various devices, you’re having repeated songs in your playlists, and you can never really tell when you’ll have to skip through them or how many there are.

-So it’s a rule of thumb to run a scan for duplicates once in a while.
-Just to make sure you’re not feeling in a Groundhog day, listening to the same songs all over again.
+So it’s the rule of thumb to run a scan for duplicates once in a while — just to make sure you’re not stuck in a Groundhog day, listening to the same songs all over again.